EmpoweredHouse/pydantic-ai-agent/README.md

 - **Bank Support Agent**: A Pydantic-AI agent that can answer account questions, check balances, and more
 - **FastAPI Service**: A complete API implementation with thread management and message history
+- **Streamlit Frontend**: An interactive chat interface for engaging with the agent
 - **Streaming Support**: Both blocking and streaming response patterns for real-time feedback
 - **Database Integration**: SQLAlchemy models for persistent conversation storage